-Pre-mixed formula can be stored in the refrigerator for 24 hours, discard after that.
+The pre-mixed formula can be stored in the refrigerator for 24 hours, discard after that.

 How to bottle feed a kitten

-Feed the kitten on his or her belly and not on the back (see picture), which puts the kitten at risk of aspiration, where fluid is inhaled into the lungs.
+Feed the kitten on his or her belly and not on the back (see picture), which puts the kitten at risk of aspiration, where the fluid is inhaled into the lungs.

 - Place the kitten belly down, hold the bottle in your dominant hand and support the head with the non-dominant hand, rest a finger gently on the kitten’s throat so that you can feel he or she is swallowing.